 Introduction to SimpleITKv4 Registration

-• Dimensionality and pixel type of registered images is required to be the same (2D/2D or 3D/3D).
+- The dimensionality of images being registered is required to be the same (i.e. 2D/2D or 3D/3D).

 There are many options for creating an instance of the registration framework, all of which are configured in SimpleITK via methods of the ImageRegistrationMethod class.
 This class encapsulates many of the components available in ITK for constructing a registration instance.